 The Dunroamin Facebook page features Rusty, resident rescue legend.
 Lea and Doug were in Tasmania when they became aware of a dog in desperate need in Walgett Pound.
 After being rescued by a local Ranger, a malnourished Rusty was living with two crushed hind legs and a coat covered in ticks and fuel.
 The ranger could see that in spite of his injuries, Rusty was a happy fella and deserved a chance at a better life.
-Dave Hall is renowned in the Rescue world for his work with animals that others give up on, so Rusty came to Walwa where it was known he would get vet Care "second to none".
-Rusty now lives at Dunroamin, often on his trampoline bed in front of the fire, pain free, living the dream....
+Rusty lived at Dunroamin for another three years pretending he didn't like the cats but we caught him snuggling with them occasionally, often on his trampoline bed in front of the fire, pain free, living the dream....
 And inspiring the saving, rehabilitation and re -homing of less fortunate animals that are unnecessarily euthanized.

 Today, Dunroamin Animal Rescue has an amazing network of volunteer "Whisker Warriors" and "Paw Patrollers" who foster our furry friends, of all ages and states, from all over the country.
 Now in its 5th year, The Dunroamin DESEXING PROGRAM has provided free and heavily subsidised spaying for HUNDREDS of dogs and cats, preventing the cycle that only ends in more homeless animals.
 The proof is in the pudding, with local vets and pounds seeing an obvious decrease in numbers and a better educated community on the importance of desexing and responsible pet ownership.